-Women's Health is a column wirtten by Women's Health Services staff at Cooley Dickinson Hospital and appears monthly in the Daily Hampshire Gazette.
+Women's Health is a column wirtten by Women's Health Services staff at Cooley Dickinson and appears monthly in the Daily Hampshire Gazette.

 As women enter the later stage of their life, they begin the natural process called menopause.
 Menopause is the permanent stopping of all ovary functions, including monthly periods.
 This also signifies the end of their reproductive years, as they no longer are able to become pregnant.
 Menopause typically occurs in mid-life, around 42-58, with the average just short of 52 years.
 Menopause is caused by a major reduction in female hormones, as the woman’s ovarian early eggs are depleted and is just part of the normal aging process.